oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 1. Launch Cloud Shell

   The Cloud Shell is a small virtual machine running a Bash shell which you access through the OCI Console.
-It comes with a pre-authenticated CLI pre-installed and configured so you can immediately start working in your tenancy without having to spend time on installation and configuration!
+It comes with a pre-authenticated CLI pre-installed and configured so you can immediately start working in your tenancy without spending time on installation and configuration!

   Click the Cloud Shell icon in the top-right corner of the Console.